 - Pour this mixture into the flour, followed by the egg and milk and beat vigorously with a wooden spoon - you are looking to make a smooth batter.

 - Pour into a 900g (2lb) loaf tin (lined, or greased and the base lined with parchment).
 Bake on the middle shelf for 30 minutes, then cover with a sheet of foil to stop it from over-browning and cook for a further 30 minutes.
 The gingerbread is ready when well risen, it feels springy and when a fine skewer inserted in the centre comes out clean.

 - Leave in the tin for a little, then pop on a wire rack to cool completely.
 Lose the paper, and you're done.

-Store it in the cupboard - or cut into thick slices, serve with butter and enjoy straight away.
+- Store your gingerbread in the cupboard – or, if you know it won’t last that long, cut into thick slices, serve with butter and enjoy it straight away!

 - This scrumptious sticky gingerbread loaf goes great with single cream, and even better with double cream!

 - Be sure to leave the cake in the tin for a bit before removing it to cool, during this time it becomes a little stickier.